isomerpages/ncss-pc/_take-action/donate.md

 </p>
 <p>As part of Singapore’s journey towards becoming a Smart Nation, President’s
 Challenge will move towards digital payments.
-We will no longer be accepting cheque and cash payments for donations with effect from <strong>1 January 2024</strong>.</p>
+We will no longer be accepting cheque and cash payments for donations with effect from <strong>1 January 2024</strong>.
-<p>Your support and partnership in uplifting the Singapore communities in
+Your support and partnership in uplifting the Singapore communities in need remain important to us.</p>
-need remain important to us, and please make use of our online payment options, a seamless process for you to donate conveniently.</p>
 <p>100% of the donations raised through President's Challenge will be channelled
 to the benefitting organisations across various sectors including children with special needs, persons with disabilities, healthcare and families